Are you aware that 1 in 30 of the children, young people and adults is autistic?

 Some autistic people find it difficult to identify faces, but can be expert at identifying people from mannerisms, build, smell, voice, hairstyle, clothing, etc.

 Are you aware that most autistic people process sound, light, perfume, texture and taste differently to others?
 They may take in too much sensory information and become totally overwhelmed.
 When that happens, they may have a brain event, similar in principle to a sort of epilepsy.
 During that, they may behave erratically for a short time, or may 'shut down' Recovery somewhere quiet is needed for a while.
 It's not a deliberate piece of nastiness or refusal to engage.
-They may need an environment that is away from flickering overhead bright lighting and background noise, or otherwise may not be able to speak to give evidence.
+They may need an environment that is away from flickering overhead bright lighting and background noise.

 Are you aware that there is no link to greater violence, nastiness or other antisocial behaviour, and that there is usually a huge desire to act in moral and fair ways?
 Many have strengths of honesty, integrity, diligence, passionate focus on specialist areas, deep caring for others.
 Whether verbal or not.